JWBurgers/Bitcoin_Server/Chapter 14 - BTC RPC Explorer.md

 ** After moving through the wizard, fill in the following address in the address bar: **`chrome://flags/#allow-insecure-localhost`**.
 ** Make sure you enable **`Allow invalid certificates for resources loaded from localhost.`**.

 If you now relaunch Chrome, you should be able to connect to the explorer without warnings if you use your server's IP address and port.
 Using the **`btc-server.local`** identifier will unfortunately still produce the warnings.

+After importing the certificate into one or more of your browsers, just leave it on the desktop for now.